AdaCore/spark2014/docs/guidance/main.rst

   > cat list_of_sources.txt | python mark.py

-Then, open GPS on your project again and rerun the SPARK validity checker by again selecting menu :menuselection:`SPARK --> Examine All`, select the :guilabel:`check fast` mode in the popup window that opens, and click :guilabel:`Execute`.
+Then, open GNAT Studio on your project again and rerun the SPARK validity checker by again selecting menu :menuselection:`SPARK --> Examine All`, select the :guilabel:`check fast` mode in the popup window that opens, and click :guilabel:`Execute`.
 This mode doesn't issue all possible violations of SPARK